-Beginner, intermediate, and advanced violin lessons, as well as Beginner Piano, are taught by Kathryn Lamb and Whitney Garrison.
-These lessons are currently offered Tuesdays – Fridays from 3:00-6:00 PM.
+Beginner, intermediate, and advanced violin lessons are taught by Kathryn Lamb.
+These lessons are currently offered Monday and Thursdays from 1:30 – 6:00 PM.
 Space is limited.
 The suggested starting age for these lessons is 6 years old.
 Lessons are held on the 3rd floor of Building C, in Room 305.

-Ms. Garrison enjoys sharing the joy of music with people of all ages and looks forward to helping each of her students find their own unique connection with music.
+Ms. Lamb enjoys sharing the joy of music with people of all ages and looks forward to helping each of her students find their own unique connection with music.

 Music has always been significant in my life.
 I began studying the violin and piano at a young age, and connected with my siblings, family, and friends in ensembles from the beginning of my musical training.
 I had opportunities to perform with youth, All-State, and Governor’s School orchestras through high school, and served as concertmaster and assistant concertmaster for the Milligan College and Samford University orchestras.
 While at Samford, I studied the violin with Mr. Jeffrey Flaniken and piano with Dr. Donald Sanders.
 In 2017, I completed a B.S. in Music at Samford University, having